danwallacenz/interop/README.md

     }

-*Create a shim in a Swift extension*
+Create a shim in a Swift extension.

 	extension ObjectiveCClass